 How does PlayTracker Insight work and is it accurate?

-PlayTracker Insight gathers public data from gamers around the world in a random sample and extrapolates that data to estimate total values.
+PlayTracker Insight uses platform gathers public data from gamers around the world in a random sample and extrapolates that data to estimate total values.

 PlayTracker correlates that random data with internal data from PlayTracker users to get more detailed information, for example the "Achievements over time" graph, which shows how a game has fared over the years.

 The sample grows every day as PlayTracker crawls new accounts.
-The current sample is updated on a cycle lasting around 3-4 days, meaning data for a game's launch weekend should be fully accurate by the beginning of the next week.
+The current sample is updated on a cycle lasting around 4-5 days, meaning data for a game's launch weekend should be fully accurate by the end of the next week.

 PlayTracker started gathering Steam data in early March 2019, and has expanded to other platforms since.